richard-scryber/scryber.core/docs/index.rst

 Scryber is based around xml templates - just like XHTML.
 It can be transformed, it can be added to, and it can be dynamic built.
 By design we minimise errors, reduce effort and allow reuse.

-Html Content and Remote sources
+Minimal learning curve
 -------------------------------

-Scryber can use native html content and layout neatly and easily within pages.
+Scryber uses native html content and layout neatly and easily within pages.
 It also supports the use of inline and class styles.
+This makes it simple to define your templates.

 Binding to your data